syncfusion-content/flutter-docs/Flutter/pdf-viewer/form-filling.md

 {% endhighlight %}
 {% endtabs %}

-N> The `PdfFormFieldFocusChangeCallback` only triggers for text box and signature form field.
+N> The `PdfFormFieldFocusChangeCallback` only triggers for text boxes and signature form fields.

-### PdfFormFieldValueChangedCallback
+### Form field value changed callback

-The `onFormFieldValueChanged` callback triggers when the user taps on the form field.
-The `PdfFormFieldValueChangedDetails` the `PdfFormField` instance, `oldValue` and `newValue` properties.
+The [onFormFieldValueChanged](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/onFormFieldValueChanged.html) callback triggers when the value is changed in the form field.
+The [PdfFormFieldValueChangedDetails](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/PdfFormFieldValueChangedDetails-class.html) the `formField` instance along with its `oldValue` and `newValue`.
 The following code example explains the same.

 {% tabs %}
 {% highlight dart hl_lines="9 10" %}